ReactiveX/RxPY/README.md

 # The Reactive Extensions for Python (RxPY)

-*A library for composing asynchronous and event-based programs using observable collections and LINQ-style query operators in Python*
+*A library for composing asynchronous and event-based programs using observable collections and query operator functions in Python*

 # RxPY v3.0 Alpha